FaiqaN27/mern-crud-auth/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the backend folder:
+Create a `.env` file in the api folder:

 PORT=5000